First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Systematic uncertainties

 \subsection{Neutrino flux}

 Uncertainties in the neutrino flux are due to uncertainties in hadron production and neutrino beam line optics.
 A covariance matrix at the detector position was prepared following the same procedure as for the T2K experiment~\cite{Flux_JNUBEAM_2013}, with the relative errors in each energy bin shown in Fig.~\ref{fig:flux_total_error_numubeam}.
 In the cross-section measurement, the neutrino flux is made to fluctuate according to the covariance matrix and the $\pm$1$\sigma$ change of the cross-section result is taken as the systematic uncertainty.
-The cross-section uncertainty resulting from the flux uncertainties is found to be $-$5.8\%/$+$6.6\%.
+The cross-section uncertainty resulting from the flux uncertainties in the full~(restricted) phase space is found to be $-$5.8\%/$+$6.6\%~($-$5.9\%/$+$6.5\%).